nlara6156/CPE487/README.md

     SIGNAL ps_state, pr_state, nx_state : state;
 ```
 - game_on, balls_on_screen, pos_x, pos_y, ball_x0, ball_y0,..., ball_x12, ball_y12, ball_on, size_change, bsize, counter, clk_div, collision, flag, reset are newly created or modified signals.
+- ENTER_GAME, SERVE, BALL_COLL, and END_GAME are state names used in the FSM.
+- ps_state, pr_state, and nx_state are the states used in the FSM.
 - game_on was modified to test if each individual ball is in play.
 - balls_on_screen is a flag to determine if the balls should appear on the screen.
 - pos_x, pos_y are used in the ball position randomization.